Doctors Note Logo

 Prenatal screening is designed to protect you and your baby.
 If your levels are off, your provider will guide you step by step.

-If you're experiencing concerning symptoms and want personalized insight before your appointment, try Ubie's free AI-powered Anemia symptom checker to help you better understand what questions to ask your healthcare provider.
+If you're experiencing concerning symptoms and want to check what might be causing them before your appointment, take Ubie's free 3-minute symptom assessment to help you better understand what questions to ask your healthcare provider.

 Most importantly, speak to a doctor about any concerning symptoms or abnormal lab results, especially if you experience chest pain, shortness of breath, fainting, or extreme fatigue.
 These can sometimes signal a more serious condition that requires prompt medical attention.